When a customer comes into your store, do you just help them find what they’re looking for, or do you help them find what they actually need?

 What is upselling?

-Upselling is a sales technique that involves trying to make a better sale by offering a higher-end, upgraded version of a product, a product with additional features, or an upgraded service.
-It’s one of the best techniques you can use to directly increase sales revenues.
+Upselling is a sales technique that involves trying to make a better sale by offering a higher-end, upgraded version of a product or service.
+It’s one of the best techniques you can use to directly increase your sales revenue.

 Upselling requires you to: